ixchelgzlzr/Ccal_chloro/README.md

 #### 3) structural_phylo_analysis

 This folder contains the scripts necessary to perform the phylogenetic analyses based on structural data.
 These analyses were set up in RevBayes v1.2.4.

+Notice that the stochastic map script runs on a fixed topology inferred from sequence data, stored in data/sequence_data/concatenated_rbcL_rps4/partitions.nex.treefile.

 |-**data**
 |--- coding_regions_no_Sphagnum.nexus